macgibbons/sql-professional/book-1-carnival-design/chapters/IMPORTING.md

 <br>
 <br>

 2. Your next step is to open the > *Servers* directory to see contained directory structure.
-Note that the *Schemas* directory will hold your new tables schemas once we create them.
+Note that the *Schemas* directory will hold your new tables' schemas once we create them.

 <img src="./images/open_servers.png" width="500">